TZstatsADS/Fall2017-project3-grp7/README.md

 + Carantino, Vassily

-	+ Train and test SVM (linear and non-linear) model based on SIFT, HOG and HSV
+	+ Train and test SVM (linear and non-linear) model based on SIFT, HOG, RGB and HSV
 	(pick the best parameter of SVM model, test using cross validation)
 	+ Make the PPT and give the presentation
 + Gao, Xin

-	+ Train and test Random Forest model based on SIFT, HOG and HSV
+	+ Train and test Random Forest model based on SIFT, HOG, RGB and HSV
 	(pick the best parameter of Random Forest model, test using cross validation)
 	+ Build the HOG function
 	+ Generate README.Rmd and compare all the results
 + Han, Lin

 	+ Data processing, include data splitting and cleaning
-	+ Train and test MLPClassifier Neural Network model (using Python)based on SIFT, HOG and HSV
+	+ Train and test MLPClassifier Neural Network model (using Python)based on SIFT, HOG, RGB and HSV
 	(pick the best parameter of Neural Network model, test using cross validation)
 	+ Build the HSV and RGB1 function and Extract HSV and RGB1 features
 	+ Generate main.Rmd and feature.R
 + Li, Yijia

-	+ Train and test XGBoost model based on SIFT, HOG and HSV
+	+ Train and test XGBoost model based on SIFT, HOG, RGB and HSV
 	(pick the best parameter of  XGBoost model, test using cross validation)
 	+ Extract HOG features (pick the best parameter of HOG)
 	+ Generate main.Rmd, train.R, test.R, and cross_validation.R
 + Shi, Qian

-	+ Train and test gradient boosting machine model based on SIFT, HOG and HSV
+	+ Train and test gradient boosting machine model based on RGB, SIFT, HOG and HSV
 	(pick the best parameter of gradient boosting machine model, test using cross validation)
 	+ Build the HSV and RGB function and Extract HSV and RGB features
 	+ Generate main.Rmd, train.R, test.R, and cross_validation.R